teochewthunder/the-lightbox-effect/README.md

 Basically a nested div.

 ## CSS
 The outer div fills up the entire screen, is positioned *absolute* and has a translucent grey background.
-The inner div is a placehlder for the content.
+The inner div is a placeholder for the content.

 ## JavaScript
 This contains a few parts.